-Air pollutants are everywhere in our daily environment and they can come from emissions from car exhausts, factories, and other sources in the communities where we live.
-When we breathe in air pollutants on a daily basis over time, those pollutants can build up in our systems and cause us to become ill.
+Air pollutants are everywhere in our daily environment, and they can come from emissions from car exhausts, factories, and other sources in the communities where we live.
+When we breathe in air pollutants daily over periods, those pollutants can build up in our systems and cause us to become ill.

 What you may not realize is just how detrimental air pollution is to our health.
-One study found that 16% of deaths worldwide in 2015 were either directly or indirectly related to pollution.
-This alarming statistic is proof of the dangers that continued exposure to air pollution can cause to human health.
+One study found that 16% of deaths worldwide in 2015 were directly or indirectly related to pollution.
+This alarming statistic proves the dangers that continued exposure to air pollution can cause to human health.
 Furthermore, these health effects of pollution can cause increased costs for health care.
 Individuals could face increased premiums and payments for their health insurance and out-of-pocket expenses.
-The better you understand the health effects of air pollution, the more you can do to minimize those risks and prevent paying more for your health care.
+The better you understand the health effects of air pollution, the more you can minimize those risks and prevent paying more for your health care.

 Health Risks Related to Air Pollution

-- Ground-level ozone: A high-level of ground level ozone poses dangers to humans, animals and plant life.
-It causes irritation to the respiratory system and can aggravate health conditions such as asthma, emphysema and bronchitis.
-Continued exposure to ground level ozone can also damage the immune system’s ability to fight off bacterial infections.
+- Ground-level ozone: A high-level of ground-level ozone poses dangers to humans, animals, and plant life.
+It irritates the respiratory system and can aggravate health conditions such as asthma, emphysema, and bronchitis.
+Continued exposure to ground-level ozone can also damage the immune system’s ability to fight off bacterial infections.
 Continued exposure to ground-level ozone can produce permanent lung damage.